sanderdiericx/Engine/README.md

 ```csharp
 ResourceLoader.Instance.LoadWavefrontFolder(@"Assets\aModelFolder\");
 ```

-This will search through the given directory and load all Wavefront files into memory.
-Any other files it will skip.
 It is also possible to unload Wavefront files to free memory (Note unloading has to wait on GC so it's usually not instant).
 This is done in a similar way:

 ```csharp
 void IGame.OnLoad()